Prepare the next generation of OTAs.

 Top 10 reasons to host a Union College occupational therapy assistant student:

-Opportunities to stay up on current trends—our students are exposed to the latest theories and practices in occupational therapy treatment and will bring that knowledge with them into your practice.
+Opportunities to stay up on current trends—Our students are exposed to the latest theories and interventions in occupational therapy practice and will bring that knowledge with them to your setting.

-Continue education credits—as a fieldwork educator supervising occupation therapy assistant students is one way to earn continuing education credit towards your certifications.
+Continuing education credits—Supervising an occupational therapy assistant student is one way to earn continuing education credit towards your license.

-Give back to the profession—As an occupational therapy student, you gained tremendous educational value and course credit for working in a real-life practice.
+Give back to the profession—As an occupational therapy student, you gained tremendous educational value for working in a real-life practice.
 Now is your chance to impact the next generation of practitioners by providing them with the same opportunities to learn and grow.

 Discover new perspectives—Let's face it.
 We're all creatures of habit and it's easy to get settled into comfortable workflows and patterns.
 But fresh young minds look at things in new ways and students in training can help your team see issues in new ways.

-Support the local community—This is an opportunity to develop partnerships with Union College and the local schools, local hospitals, and other non-traditional settings, in order to develop a sense of community and ownership for each other.
+Support the local community—This is an opportunity to develop partnerships with Union College and other colleagues to make a difference for clients and potential clients in our region.

-Infuse creative energy into your practice—Students are full of energy and ideas and excited to begin practicing new skills and applying new knowledge.
-Bringing students into your practice often leads to all kinds of new ideas.
+Infuse creative energy into your practice—Students are full of energy and ideas and excited to begin practicing new skills and applying new knowledge, which can be contagious.
+Supervising a fieldwork student often leads to excitement, energy and new ideas for you!

 Improve productivity—Student practitioners are far from a burden.
-Their training is fresh in their minds and they are able to take on a portion of the workload.
+They are able to take on a portion of the workload.

-Promote OT in non-traditional settings—This is an opportunity to allow students to develop relationships with the local community both through volunteer and fieldwork opportunities.
+Promote OT in non-traditional settings—This is an opportunity to allow students to develop relationships with the local community both through volunteer and fieldwork assignments in order to bring services to new or underserved populations.

-Recruit future employees—As a fieldwork educator, you'll get to see how students perform in your practice and then you'll have the inside track on getting the employees you want.
+Recruit future employees—As a fieldwork educator, you'll get to see how students perform in your practice and then you'll have the inside track for hiring just who you need!

 (Hodgetts, Hollis, Triska, Dennis, Madill, & Taylor, 2007)